Polydile/dile-components/packages/dile-input/README.md

 - placeholder: Defines the texts present in the input element when is empty
 - disabled: on true, the element is disabled
 - errored: on true, the element is marked as error
+- disabeAutocomplete: on true, the input autocomplete HTML featured is disabled

 ## Styling